 If something goes wrong with these systems, multiple websites are impacted - this means incidents often involve a large number of stakeholders from different areas of the organization.

 Future’s previous approach to incident management was fairly inconsistent.
 There was no standardised way of managing incidents end to end.

 The existing tools we had for incident management were a bit fuzzy.
 Sometimes we'd be doing things in PagerDuty, sometimes we'd not.
 Sometimes we'd raise docs in Confluence and sometimes we'd not.

 Future has grown rapidly through acquisition which has meant bringing together various tech teams and stakeholders who work in different ways and use different tooling.
 To add to the complication, the team is globally distributed.

 In combination, this led to three main pain points that they wanted to resolve:

 We were trying to align all those different teams and people, working on different projects but unified in keeping the core business up and running ... one of the major things that I was seeing, was the difficulty in bringing the right people into a conversation without it being overly noisy for those that don't need to be in there.

-Given the complexity of Future’s team structure, it was important to find a lightweight solution that was easy to implement across the organisation. incident.io allowed Future to resolve incidents in the one place where the whole organisation already worked - in Slack.
+Given the complexity of Future’s team structure, it was important to find a lightweight solution that was easy to implement across the organization. incident.io allowed Future to resolve incidents in the one place where the whole organization already worked - in Slack.
 This has made it possible to get wide scale adoption.